AdobeDocs/experience-manager-65.sv-SE/help/sites-deploying/mssl-replication.md

 ---
 title: Replikering med ömsesidig SSL
 seo-title: Replicating Using Mutual SSL
-description: Lär dig konfigurera AEM så att en replikeringsagent på författarinstansen använder gemensam SSL (MSSL) för att ansluta till publiceringsinstansen.
+description: Lär dig hur du konfigurerar AEM så att en replikeringsagent på författarinstansen använder gemensam SSL (MSSL) för att ansluta till publiceringsinstansen.
 Med MSSL använder replikeringsagenten och HTTP-tjänsten på publiceringsinstansen certifikat för att autentisera varandra.
 seo-description: Learn how to configure AEM so that a replication agent on the author instance uses mutual SSL (MSSL) to connect with the publish instance.
 Using MSSL, the replication agent and the HTTP service on the publish instance use certificates to authenticate each other.
 uuid: f4bc5e61-a58c-4fd2-9a24-b31e0c032c15
 contentOwner: User